 Science is a logical system for exploring our world.
 Each science experiment should include:

-Try different variables and try a new test to see if the original answer is confirmed or disproved.
+- Retest: Try different variables and try a new test to see if the original answer is confirmed or disproved.
+Every variable should be tested more than once.

-When you include these elements in your science experiment, you can learn a lot about the world, creative thinking, and applying logic to problem solving.
+When you include these elements in your science experiment, then you can use it as a science fair project.

 Cornstarch Experiment Explanation